 3. The normal thickness of the isthmus should not exceed 4.0 – 5.0 mm.

-In children who have not reached the age of sixteen, for such an organ as the thyroid gland, ultrasound will show completely different sizes:
+In children under the age of sixteen, for such an organ as thyroid, Ultrasound will show completely different sizes:

 6 4.00 – 5.50